mui/material-ui/docs/src/pages/customization/typography/typography-ru.md

 <p class="description">The theme provides a set of type sizes that work well together, and also with the layout grid.</p>

-The following example demonstrates how to change the [default values](/customization/default-theme/?expend-path=$.typography) of the typography in the theme.
-You can learn more about how to use the [Typography component](/components/typography/) by checking out the dedicated page.

-{{"demo": "pages/customization/typography/TypographyTheme.js"}}

 ## Шрифт

+You can change the font family with the `theme.typography.fontFamily` property.

-You can use the system font instead of the default Roboto font.
+For instance, this demo use the system font instead of the default Roboto font:

 ```js
 const theme = createMuiTheme({